Good Counselor Project Fellowship

 Who should apply?

-Early-career attorneys who are interested in a holistic understanding of their vocation as lawyers and are dedicated to advancing the work of faith-based nonprofit organizations.
-Candidates with a background in transactional law and a demonstrated interest in issues related to religious liberty are strongly preferred.
+Early to mid-career attorneys who are interested in a holistic understanding of their vocation as lawyers and are dedicated to advancing the work of faith-based nonprofit organizations.
+Candidates with a demonstrated interest in issues related to religious liberty are preferred.
+A background in transactional law is helpful but all faithful early to mid-career attorneys are strongly encouraged to apply.
 This program is designed from the Catholic perspective for participants of all faith traditions.

 Do you know an attorney who might be a good fit for the GCP Fellowship?
 Fill out the form below.
 Candidates who are referred will be contacted to submit an application for the 2025 cohort.